Richardinho/react-hero-app-with-routing/name-outlets.md

   }

 ```

-The named outlet will continue to display the component, even when the user clicks on another link, until the outlet is explicitly set to null.
+A quirk of named outlets is that once a component is rendered within it it will continue to be - even when the user navigates elsewhere - until the path of the route is explicitly set to *null*.

 ```
 this.router.navigate([{ outlets: { popup: null }}]);

 ```
-React Router does not support multiple routes being encoded within a single URL.
-Neither does the concept of named outlets make sense in the React paradigm.
-In Angular, each route, primary or secondary, is associated with a single outlet.
-In React, on the other hand, there is only one route, by default, that is active at a time, but it can be associated with any number of components.
+React Router does not support secondary routes or named outlets.

-This created a problem in implementing in React the contact form, which in Angular uses secondary routes.
+This created a problem in implementing the contact form which in Angular uses secondary routes.
-I solved this by showing the ContactComponent in response to a boolean property of the AppComponent's state, which can be toggled.
+Instead, I bound the rendering of the contact form to a boolean property.
-This may seem crude, but actually I don't think the contact form should be part of the persistent state of the page to begin with.
+Although this may seem crude, I actually think it gives a better user experience: I don't believe that the displaying of the form is something that should be persisted within the browser history.

-Personally, I don't like the concept of secondary routes.
-It seems to fly in the fact of what the URL is supposed to mean: A single resource; not multiple.
+I don't particularly like the concept of secondary routes.
+They seem to run contrary to the idea of URLs representing a single resource.
-Named outlets and secondary routes seem to me to be a poor attempt to emulate the dynamic routes in React.